fbpx

 • Approved for use only after a comprehensive evaluation

-• Received in a ketamine-certified clinical setting
+• Received in a certified clinical setting

 • Administered and monitored by an experienced provider

 The potential for immediate side effects also means that someone else must drive you to and from your treatment session.
 Even though the mild dissociative side effects of ketamine tend to diminish quickly, the treatment can leave you feeling tired or groggy until you’ve had a good night’s rest.
+While many individuals find the experience itself to be euphoric, there are a subset of individuals who don’t particularly enjoy the feeling of ketamine infusions.
+They can sometimes bring up deep rooted traumas, and in facilities without properly trained mental health professionals, individuals can become very dysregulated afterwards.

 To find out how ketamine can help you get your life back, call your nearest Bespoke Treatment office in Los Angeles, Santa Monica, or Las Vegas, or click online to schedule a visit today.
-We recommend a series of 8 infusions, and we offer package discounts.

 As Seen On:

-Mental Health Care Made for You
+Mental healthcare Made for You

 Bespoke Treatment Clinics offer alternative therapy that works for depression,